madara-alliance/bonsai-trie/README.md

 use bitvec::prelude::*;

 fn main() {
+    // Get the underlying key-value store.
     let db = create_rocks_db("./rocksdb").unwrap();

-    let config = BonsaiStorageConfig::default();
+    // Create a BonsaiStorage with default parameters. let config = BonsaiStorageConfig::default();
     let mut bonsai_storage = BonsaiStorage::new(RocksDB::new(&db, RocksDBConfig::default()), config).unwrap();

+    // Create a simple incremental ID builder for commit IDs.
-    let mut id_builder = BasicIdBuilder::new();
+    // This is not necessary, you can use any kind of strictly monotonically increasing value to tag your commits. let mut id_builder = BasicIdBuilder::new();

+    // Insert an item `pair1`.
     let pair1 = (vec![1, 2, 1], Felt252Wrapper::from_hex_be("0x66342762FDD54D033c195fec3ce2568b62052e").unwrap());
     let bitvec_1 = BitVec::from_vec(pair1.0.clone());
     bonsai_storage.insert(&bitvec_1, &pair1.1).unwrap();

+    // Insert a second item `pair2`.
     let pair2 = (vec![1, 2, 2], Felt252Wrapper::from_hex_be("0x66342762FD54D033c195fec3ce2568b62052e").unwrap());
     let bitvec = BitVec::from_vec(pair2.0.clone());
     bonsai_storage.insert(&bitvec, &pair2.1).unwrap();

+    // Commit the insertion of `pair1` and `pair2`.
     bonsai_storage.commit(id_builder.new_id());

+    // Insert a new item `pair3`.
     let pair3 = (vec![1, 2, 2], Felt252Wrapper::from_hex_be("0x664D033c195fec3ce2568b62052e").unwrap());
     let bitvec = BitVec::from_vec(pair3.0.clone());
     bonsai_storage.insert(&bitvec, &pair3.1).unwrap();

-    let revert_to_id = id_builder.new_id();
+    // Commit the insertion of `pair3`.
+Save the commit ID to the `revert_to_id` variable. let revert_to_id = id_builder.new_id();
     bonsai_storage.commit(revert_to_id);

+    // Remove `pair3`.
     bonsai_storage.remove(&bitvec).unwrap();

+    // Commit the removal of `pair3`.
     bonsai_storage.commit(id_builder.new_id());

-    println!("root: {:#?}", bonsai_storage.root_hash());
+    // Print the root hash and item `pair1`. println!("root: {:#?}", bonsai_storage.root_hash());
     println!(
         "value: {:#?}",
         bonsai_storage.get(&bitvec_1).unwrap()
     );

-    bonsai_storage.revert_to(revert_to_id).unwrap();
+    // Revert the collection state back to the commit tagged by the `revert_to_id` variable. bonsai_storage.revert_to(revert_to_id).unwrap();

-    println!("root: {:#?}", bonsai_storage.root_hash());
+    // Print the root hash and item `pair3`. println!("root: {:#?}", bonsai_storage.root_hash());
     println!("value: {:#?}", bonsai_storage.get(&bitvec).unwrap());

-    std::thread::scope(|s| {
+    // Launch two threads that will simultaneously take transactional states to the commit identified by `id1`,
+    // asserting in both of them that the item `pair1` is present and has the right value. std::thread::scope(|s| {
         s.spawn(|| {
             let bonsai_at_txn = bonsai_storage